shivaramakrishna009/spring-data-jpa/spring-data-jpa-tutorial/notes/jpa-annotations.md

 💡 **Pro Tip:**
 For repository tests, you can also use `@DataJpaTest` instead of `@SpringBootTest` — it loads only JPA-related components and uses an in-memory database by default, making tests faster.

 ---

-Absolutely, Siva — this is a great move toward clean, modular entity design.
-Here's your **ready-to-paste `.md` note section** for the `Guardian` class and all the annotations you've used:

----